LFanals/CircuiTikZ-Tool/README.md

 | Clear circuit, components list and LaTeX string  | D  |

 ## TODO:
-- Make it possible to draw block diagrams.
+- Provide info to Arrow on how to add the + and - signs at the tip
 - Add templates.

 ## Compile project